Outdoor classrooms reenergize kids during the pandemic | NewsChannel 3-12

 Mandeville also teaches them to spot the species of birds in their trees — from downy woodpeckers to western bluebirds.

-And classes are held around the country all winter long unless it drops below freezing.
+And classes are held all winter long in many places, unless it drops below freezing.
 Birds are easier to spot when the leaves are off the trees and kids learn to build shelters, and check for animal tracks.

 Using five senses to observe